top of page

 Email: andrew.wright@stonybrook.edu

 Andrew received his Bachelor's degree in chemistry from Truman State University, Missouri, USA.
-His current research focuses on structural characterization of the PFAS monolayer to develop innovative removal methods from water sources.
+His current research focuses on structural characterization of PFAS adsorption to develop innovative removal methods from water sources.

 IMG_7873 edited.jpg